 Classic Beef Morcon made Easy!

 - 2 pounds beef brisket - cut thinly about ⅓-inch

 - 2 medium carrots - cut into batons, about 1cm thick

 - 4 pieces hotdogs

-- 2-3 pieces whole pickles - - cut into long stripss, about 1cm thick
+- 2-3 pieces whole pickles - cut into long strips, about 1cm thick

 - Pound each of the beef slices with a mallet to flatten and tenderize.
 Place beef slices in a bowl and pour in soy sauce and lemon or calamansi juice.
 Mix well and then cover.
 Marinate for at least an hour.